 - Double rainbow crocheted dishcloth

-St Patrick's Day is coming up next week.
-It's on Monday, March 17, 2014 to be exact.
+Earth Day is coming up next week.
+It's on Tuesday, April 22, 2014 to be exact.

 If you celebrate this holiday, you have some time left to get thinking about what you'll do for Earth Day this year.
 Maybe you've already given it some thought, but it's never too late to think of even more ideas.

-We've posted some lovely free patterns you can use for dressing up your St. Patrick's Day table, or any holiday table for that matter.
+We've posted some lovely free patterns you can use for dressing up your Earth Day table, or any holiday table for that matter.
 We invite you to check 'em out!

 This project calls for upcycling some pull tabs and transforming them into these beautiful napkin rings, which are also pictured in the place setting above.
-Get the free pattern for these napkin rings right here on our website.
+You'll find the free instructions for these napkin rings right here on our website.